solo-io/supergloo/docs/content/reference/cli/meshctl_demo_init.md

 ### Options

 ```
+      --aws-region string   Specify the AWS region for demo entities, defaults to us-east-2. (default "us-east-2")
   -h, --help                help for init
+      --profile string      Specify the demo profile, must be one of [istio-multicluster, appmesh-eks]
 ```

 ### Options inherited from parent commands